GreyRook/code-with-style/docs/process/process/README.md

 Thus, a Sprint (2 weeks) is planned with an amount of issues that the Development Team is certain to accomplish.
 The issues follow a strict workflow in Jira, so that the Development Team and the Scrum owner see at any moment of the Sprint the status of an issue.
 As a simple rule a developer can only work on one issue at a time i.e. can only have one issue with the status "WIP".
 There can be reasons that hinder the developer to complete an issue.
-If such a case happens, the developer is obliged to move or delegate the ticket and write a comment into the issue to explain it to the other developers.
+If such a case happens, the developer is obliged to move the ticket to "ToDo", delegate the ticket to another developer and write a comment into the issue to explain the current status to the other developer.
 Only if there is a comment, the developer can choose a new issue to work on.